EnzoAkira/GLPI-Docker-installer/README.md

 # GLPI-Docker-installer
-Install GLPI in a Docker conteiner
+Install GLPI in a Docker container